-In the 1950s Pope Pius XII who saw Communism as a major threat to the Christian Faith, promoted the construction of a church dedicated to the pope who defeated the Ottoman one: he chose a location close to S. Maria del buon Riposo where Pope Pius V used to rest and pray.
-The modern mosaic celebrating the pope shows two key aspects of his pontificate (the Battle of Lepanto and the promotion of the rosary devotion): it is interesting to note that when Pope John Paul II visited the church in 1979 he chose not to make reference to Lepanto (read the homily in an external link).
+In the 1950s Pope Pius XII who saw Communism as a major threat to the Christian Faith, promoted the construction of a church dedicated to the Pope who defeated the Ottomans: he chose a location close to S. Maria del Buon Riposo where Pope Pius V used to rest and pray.

 and he had the diplomatic skills his predecessor lacked.

-The new pope was soon confronted with tragic events in France; on the night of August 23 the Huguenot leaders who had assembled in Paris for the wedding of Henri of Navarre with Marguerite, sister of the king, were killed at the (likely) instigation of the queen mother (St. Bartholomew's Day): massacres of the Huguenots followed throughout France.
-The pope had no direct responsibilities for these events but he endorsed them by celebrating a Te Deum in S. Luigi dei Francesi.
+The new pope was soon confronted with tragic events in France; on the night of August 23 the Huguenot leaders who had assembled in Paris for the wedding of Henry of Navarre with Marguerite, sister of the king, were killed at the (likely) instigation of Catherine de' Medici, the Queen mother, (St. Bartholomew's Day): massacres of the Huguenots followed throughout France.
+The Pope had no direct responsibilities for these events, but he endorsed them by celebrating a Te Deum in S. Luigi dei Francesi.

 The action of Pope Gregory XIII in promoting the development of Rome was somewhat overshadowed by that of his successor Pope Sixtus V who is generally regarded as the designer of modern Rome.
 Pope Gregory XIII prepared the ground for his successor by issuing for the 1575 Jubilee Constitutiones de Aedificis, a decree which defined the legal framework for managing the urban development of the city.
-He gave new impulse to the construction of S. Pietro by completing its first section (Cappella Gregoriana).
-His predecessors had restored Acqua Vergine, an ancient Roman aqueduct, Pope Gregory XIII commissioned a series of conduits (after which Via dei Condotti) and fountains which provided again Rome with that ample supply of water which the city had enjoyed during the Roman Empire.
-Almost all the fountains were designed by Giacomo Della Porta and some were modified later on by Gian Lorenzo Bernini.
-For the Jubilee the pope rebuilt an old Roman bridge (known as Ponte Rotto - broken bridge - because it was partially ruined during the 1598 flood) and he opened a new gate (Porta S. Giovanni).
-He also started the construction of Palazzo del Quirinale, initially meant to be a villa and which eventually became the usual residence of the popes.
+He gave new impulse to the construction of S. Pietro Nuovo by completing Cappella Gregoriana, its first section.
+His predecessors had restored Acqua Vergine, an ancient Roman aqueduct, Pope Gregory XIII commissioned a series of conduits (after which Via dei Condotti) and fountains which provided Rome with that ample supply of water which the city had enjoyed during the Roman Empire.
+Almost all the fountains were designed by Giacomo Della Porta and some were modified later on by Gian Lorenzo Bernini and other Baroque architects.
+For the Jubilee the Pope rebuilt an old Roman bridge (known as Ponte Rotto (Broken Bridge) because it was partially ruined during the 1598 flood.
+He opened Porta S. Giovanni, a new gate.
+H# also started the construction of Palazzo del Quirinale, which was initially meant to be a villa and which eventually became the usual residence of the popes.

 Pope Gregory XIII supported his foreign policy by establishing in Rome national seminars, so he founded